Loveable Lemons

 Cook the wild rice in advance to save time.
 Store in an airtight container in the refrigerator.

-Use leftover oven baked ham steaks, Dutch oven chicken, or turkey.
-It is a great way to repurpose leftovers into a new dinner option.
+Use leftover oven baked ham steaks, Dutch oven chicken, or Thanksgiving turkey leftovers in this wild rice turkey casserole recipe.

 Make a double batch of this hotdish and freeze one for next month.
 Freezer before baking and defrost overnight before cooking.
 Half the amount of work, with fewer dishes!
 Win-Win!